qitianshi/tyros/Lesson 3/README.md

     print("I guess I'll go hungry...")
 ```

-## More examples
+## Nested if/else
-We can have _nested_ if/else statements by putting another if/else statement inside the body of an if/else statement.
+We can have _nested_ if/else statements by putting an if/else statement inside the body of another if/else statement.
 There are now two levels of indentation in our code.

 ```Python
 weather = "sunny"